smakagon/response_mapper/README.md

 It can be either third-party services, or our own microservices.
 Not all of them are well-designed and sometimes their attributes named in a really weird way.

-`ResponseMapper` allows to map weird attributes from API response to your domain language.
+`ResponseMapper` allows to map attributes from API response to your domain language.

 For example: